CDT Day 36: Pyramid Peak shadow to Homer Youngs Peak shadow – Too Dark to Name Camp to Fancy Seeing You Here Camp

 Well we keep trying to get an early start, but it hasn’t happened yet.
 Not like we had much of a chance this morning with our late dash last night.
 We made a plan to stop earlier, around 8pm, tonight so that we can get ahead of these lagging mornings by getting some more sleep.
 We’ll see if that works…

 We switched from shady side to sunny bowl shortly thereafter.
 I was feeling fine and couldn’t get over how quickly the scenery had changed on me.
-We were now back in the mountains and I felt like we always had been somehow, even though the high Anaconda-Pintlers were days behind us, the last big peaks we hiked through.
+We were now back in the mountains and I felt like we always had been somehow, even though the last big peaks, the high Anaconda-Pintlers were days behind us.
 Green meadows, Alpine lakes, chutes of granite scree and boulders swooping up to bald peaks.
 My kind of place.

 Spice and I brainstormed winter plans as we hiked down then back up to Mountain Pass (8973ft), passing by a metal post marking the MT-ID border.
 I can’t guess how many times we’ll flip across it for the next few hundred miles.
 Views from the top were, again, pretty good.
 Another glacier-carved basin waited for us on the other side.